Preface on the minor notes about the textile study tour, Punjab, 2019

 Portrait-collage of the Nocte Tribe, Khonsa, Arunachal Pradesh, a friendly happy yet fierce tribe with headhunting ancestry.
 Hi res images available on www.jainamishra.com My other related articles Headhunting Tropies Back … Continue reading

 Dreamt of spending time with nomads for a long time.
-To experience their minimalistic lives, to observe the mental strength with which they embraced the harshness of nature, to learn … Continue reading
+To experience their minimalistic lives, to observe the mental strength with which they embraced the harshness of nature, to … Continue reading

 24th June 2011 A second visit to the wonderful non-touristy festival in Goa!
 For the local people and by the local people.
 Vibrant colors, Vibrant music, Vibrant boat decor and … Continue reading